David Berkowitz: Early life

-David Berkowitz was born Richard David Falco on June 1, 1953, in Brooklyn, New York City.
-Within a few days of his birth, his biological mother, Elizabeth "Betty" Broder, gave the child away.
-Broder had grown up as part of an impoverished family and was working as a waitress.
-In 1936, she had married Tony Falco, an Italian American.
+David Berkowitz was born Richard David Falco on June 1, 1953, in the Brooklyn borough of New York City.
+Within a few days of his birth, his biological mother, Elizabeth "Betty" Broder, gave the child up for adoption.
+Broder had grown up as part of an impoverished family and was working as a waitress at the time of Berkowitz's birth.
+In 1936 she had married Tony Falco, an Italian American.
 After a marriage of less than four years, Falco left her for another woman.
 Although Broder was married to Falco, Berkowitz's biological father was Joseph Kleinman, a married businessman who, like Berkowitz's mother, was Jewish.

 The infant Richard was adopted by Pearl and Nathan Berkowitz of the Bronx.
 The couple were Jewish hardware store retailers of modest means, and childless in middle age.
 They reversed the order of the boy's first and middle names and gave him their own surname, raising the young David Richard Berkowitz as their only child.
-Berkowitz had a bar mitzvah and was frequently bullied for being Jewish.
-He was also teased by his classmates for his "chubbiness".
+As a child, Berkowitz was frequently bullied for being Jewish, as well as for his "chubbiness".

 Journalist John Vincent Sanders wrote that Berkowitz's childhood was "somewhat troubled".
 Although of above-average intelligence, he lost interest in his education at an early age and became infatuated with petty larceny and starting fires.
-He suffered head injuries as a child.
-Neighbors and relatives would recall Berkowitz as difficult, spoiled, and a bully.
-His adoptive parents consulted at least one psychotherapist due to his misconduct, but his misbehavior never resulted in a legal intervention or serious mention in his school records.
-He attended Public School #123 and Public School #77.
+He also suffered head injuries as a child.
+Neighbors and relatives later recalled Berkowitz as difficult, spoiled and a bully.
+His adoptive parents consulted at least one psychotherapist due to his misbehavior, but his actions never resulted in a legal intervention or serious mention in school records.
+He attended Public School #123, Public School #77 and Christopher Columbus High School, the latter from which he graduated in 1971.